jknapp25/exogenesis/story.md

 He disappeared out of her view and became nothing more than strange sounds for a few minutes.

 Then arising, the steps became more definitive once again.
-He reappeared arms loaded with huge yellowis-white sheets.
-And Eta didn't even question, but started outside thankful for the excuse to exit to re-enter the light.
+He reappeared arms loaded with huge yellow-white sheets.
+And Eta didn't even question, but started outside, thankful for the excuse to exit and re-enter into the light.

 "What are those?"
 She asked, as they both walked toward the area in direct light, that wasn't behind the mountains shadow.

 Fi dropped them, "I don't know.
-But there was a huge pile of them, so I imagine they must be important."
-He started opening one and in his zeal tore a 6 inch section of it right off.
+But there was a huge pile of them, so I think they must be important."
+He started opening one and in his zeal tore a 6 inch section right off it.
 "Oh!"
 He slowed down thereafter, infusing a more delicate touch as he spread them out.

 Unraveling one, the inside was far more interesting than the smaller sheets they had stepped on as they entered the space.
 Lines flowed in every direction and back into themselves and some crossed concentric lines, and shapes appeared in various places throughout it.
 He unraveled another.
-The same idea, but completely different.
+The same idea, yet completely patterns.
 And another, the same.

 They both sat down and examined what was before them with close eyes.

 "I think I know what these are."
-Fi exclaimed as his eyes burned holes in the pages.
-"I remember something like this in my Harvester.
-The display behind the wheel would show lines lines that told me when the ground got steeper or flatter."
+Fi exclaimed as his laser eyes burned holes in the pages.
+"I remember something like this in the Harvester.
+The surface in front of me would show lines that showed me when the ground got steeper or flatter."

 The light disappeared behind the mountain.